remynaps/dotfiles-macos/README.md

 # dotfiles-macos
-:fire: My dot files for my MacBook
+:fire: Dot files for my MacBook

 This repository contains the dotfiles and setup scripts i use on my macbook.